Living with Sjogren Larsson Syndrome

 Sjögren-Larsson Syndrome (SLS):

-An aldehyde-mediated orphan disease with no approved therapy.
+A Reactive Aldehyde Species (RASP) mediated orphan disease with no approved therapy.

-The most prevalent complaint from patients and caregivers.
+Severe ichthyosis: The most prevalent complaint from patients and caregivers.

 The primary day-to-day complaint of Sjögren-Larsson Syndrome patients and their caregivers is ichthyosis: severely dry, itchy skin.